By April IAF to have 21 Rafale Fighter Jets

 India prepares to induct more Rafale jets: IAF team in France

-This would aid in counter the Chinese threat in the eastern front.
+This would aid in counter the Chinese threat on the eastern front.

 Defence Minister Rajnath Singh had said that the induction of the jets was crucial considering the atmosphere being created along the frontier and that it is a "big and stern" message to those eyeing India's sovereignty.